kermitt2/grobid/Readme.md

 + Rich bibliographical processing: fine grained parsing of author names, dates, affiliations, addresses, etc. but also for instance quite reliable automatic attachment of affiliations and emails to authors.
 + "Automatic Generation" of pre-formatted training data based on new pdf documents, for supporting semi-automatic training data generation.

 The default Grobid extraction and parsing algorithms uses the [Wapiti CRF library](http://wapiti.limsi.fr), but it is also possible to use the [CRF++ library](http://crfpp.googlecode.com/svn/trunk/doc/index.html).
-Wapiti appears two time faster for decoding than CRF++ for the Grobid models.
-The sizes of the Wapiti models are five to ten times smaller in memory than CRF++ ones.
-Training time is also significantly reduced based on the Wapiti l-bfgs training algorithm with a similar accuracy.
 These two C++ libraries are transparently integrated as JNI with dynamic call based on the current OS.

 Grobid should run properly "out of the box" on MacOS X, Linux (32 & 64), following the guidelines bellow.
 Grobid does currently not run on Windows environments because the required and up-to-date CRF native binaries are not yet compiled for this platform (contributors to work on Windows support are very welcome!).